OpenGroop/groopi-docs/docs/index.md

 <a name="cloud_account_settings"></a>
 ### Cloud Account Settings
 Server credentials to access a cloud account.
+Host:
+Port:
+Account ID:
+Password:

 <a name="backup_restore"></a>
 ### Backup / Restore Data